 API keys consist of a public/private key pair, both of which must be provided to the API client software.

-Note that the private key is also known as the API secret (or just as the secret) by some API client software.
+Note: The private key is also known as the API secret (or just as the secret) by some API client software.

-API Key 2FA
+2FA For API Key

 API keys already provide a secure way to authenticate API access to a Kraken account, but their security can be enhanced even further by adding two factor authentication (2FA).

-Note that adding 2FA to an API key also requires that the API client supports 2FA (provides the 2FA data for each call to the private API methods), otherwise an unexpected error would be returned instead of the desired API output.
+Note: Adding 2FA to an API key also requires that the API client supports 2FA (provides the 2FA data for each call to the private API methods), otherwise an unexpected error would be returned instead of the desired API output.